marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   In C++, this warning is also enabled by :option:`-Wall`.
 In C, it is also enabled by :option:`-Wextra`.

+.. option:: -Wno-sign-compare

+  Default option value for :option:`-Wsign-compare`.

-.. option:: -Wsign-conversion, -Wno-sign-conversion
+.. option:: -Wsign-conversion

   Warn for implicit conversions that may change the sign of an integer value, like assigning a signed integer expression to an unsigned integer variable.
 An explicit cast silences the warning.
 In C, this option is enabled also by :option:`-Wconversion`.

+.. option:: -Wno-sign-conversion

+  Default option value for :option:`-Wsign-conversion`.

-.. option:: -Wfloat-conversion, -Wno-float-conversion
+.. option:: -Wfloat-conversion

   Warn for implicit conversions that reduce the precision of a real value.
   This includes conversions from real to integer, and from higher precision real to lower precision real values.
 This option is also enabled by :option:`-Wconversion`.

+.. option:: -Wno-float-conversion

+  Default option value for :option:`-Wfloat-conversion`.

-.. option:: -Wno-scalar-storage-order, -Wscalar-storage-order
+.. option:: -Wno-scalar-storage-order

   Do not warn on suspicious constructs involving reverse scalar storage order.

+.. option:: -Wscalar-storage-order

+  Default option value for :option:`-Wno-scalar-storage-order`.

-.. option:: -Wsizeof-array-div, -Wno-sizeof-array-div
+.. option:: -Wsizeof-array-div

   Warn about divisions of two sizeof operators when the first one is applied to an array and the divisor does not equal the size of the array element.